5 June – 27 July 2019

-The Showroom presents There Is No Alternative, a new commission by UK-born Athens-based artist Navine G. Khan-Dossos.
+Throughout June and July 2019 The Showroom presented There Is No Alternative, a new commission by UK-born, Athens-based artist Navine G. Dossos.

-There Is No Alternative is a performative, durational installation combining live painting, a research archive, and a series of workshops, talks, and events open to the public.
-The project, Khan-Dossos’ first in a UK public institution, features her on-going research into the complex context of the UK government’s development of pre-crime and surveillance policies, questioning the politics of representation and the positioning of care that the strategies around those policies generate.
+There Is No Alternative was a performative, durational installation combining live painting, a research archive, and a series of workshops, talks, and events open to the public.
+The project, Dossos’ first in a UK public institution, featured her on-going research into the complex context of the UK government’s development of pre-crime and surveillance policies, questioning the politics of representation and the positioning of care that the strategies around those policies generate.

-There Is No Alternative aims to open a space both for reflection and for collective debate in response to the increasing urgencies surrounding Prevent, the national counter-terrorism policy as it has been implemented in England, Wales and Scotland for the past sixteen years.
-Over the course of the exhibition, The Showroom will become a site of production, organisation and exchange, taking the visual narratives surrounding Prevent as the point of departure through which to reconsider this contested policy and the role it plays in society today.
-Ultimately There Is No Alternative will produce both the representation of this singular collective visual policy with wide-reaching implications and explore, through current case studies, the socio-political entanglement it produces.
+There Is No Alternative aimed to open a space both for reflection and for collective debate in response to the increasing urgencies surrounding Prevent, the national counter-terrorism policy as it has been implemented in England, Wales and Scotland for the past sixteen years.
+Over the course of the exhibition, The Showroom became a site of production, organisation and exchange, taking the visual narratives surrounding Prevent as the point of departure through which to reconsider this contested policy and the role it plays in society today.
+Ultimately There Is No Alternative produced both the representation of this singular collective visual policy with wide-reaching implications and explored, through current case studies, the socio-political entanglement it produces.

-A range of workshops, talks and screenings will take place throughout There Is No Alternative, activating the wall paintings and contributing to the collective production of the space.
-This discursive programme has been shaped in relation to a growing research archive gathered by Khan-Dossos in dialogue with The Showroom team and a network of new and long-term peers and collaborators, including those who are affected by and are developing critical responses to Prevent nationwide.
+A range of workshops, talks and screenings took place throughout There Is No Alternative, activating the wall paintings and contributing to the collective production of the space.
+This discursive programme was shaped in relation to a growing research archive gathered by Dossos in dialogue with The Showroom team and a network of new and long-term peers and collaborators, including those who are affected by and continue to develop critical responses to Prevent nationwide.

-Image credit: Navine G. Khan-Dossos, There Is No Alternative.
+Image credit: Navine G. Dossos, There Is No Alternative.
 Installation view, The Showroom, July 2019.
-Photos: Dan Weill Photography
+Photo: Dan Weill Photography